 - Variety of gratitude practices from A Network for Grateful Living

 If you need to make a plan:

-- Self-Care Plan template (attached)
+- Self-Care Plan templates (weekly and emergency)

 - Self-Care Wheel with various ideas for self-care